Moms United for Black Lives

-Moms United for Black Lives is an activist group based in Portland, Oregon, with branches in other U.S. cities, including New York and San Diego.
-The group was a fixture at the George Floyd protests in Portland, wearing yellow shirts, helmets, goggles and gas masks, and leading hundreds of people in chants as they marched to the federal courthouse.
+Moms United for Black Lives (also known as Moms United, or MU4BL) is an activist group based in Portland, Oregon, with branches in other U.S. cities, including New York and San Diego.
+The group was a fixture at the George Floyd protests in Portland; they wore yellow shirts, helmets, goggles, and gas masks, and they lead hundreds of people in chants as they marched to the federal courthouse.

 Moms United was founded and is led by a collective of Black women, including Don't Shoot Portland’s founder Teressa Raiford and activists Demetria Hester and Danialle James.
 The group was created after controversy erupted in Portland's Wall of Moms protest group, where the leader was accused of being anti-Black.
 Thousands of women left Wall of Moms to join Moms United for Black Lives.